AdamGTaylor/GPU-2020-2021-2/README.md

 > It was requested that the gpu code should be extended to check if the results align with the cpu output. (misMatch) Later on, I will extended this code to make a bigger compuation grid than it is required and sort with an if statement to make the extra threads idle.

+### 2021/06/30: gpu blocksize fix

+> I was able to pinpoint the variables needed for this simple if statement that makes the extra threads idle.

 ### More polishing later!

 ## The test_pic.txt